tylermercer/personal-website/src/en/posts/software/free-lunches.md

 interesting things linked in those five articles.]
 In that sense, this article is reductionistic (as is all writing).
-But using frameworks that are performance-minded, like Qwik and Astro, can be a springboard to thinking about performance as it relates to the entire stack.
+But using frameworks that are performance-minded, like Qwik and Astro, can be a springboard to thinking about performance as it relates to the entire stack---and using frameworks that _aren't_ can be an albatross.

 Ultimately, though, I believe the problem of the "market for lemons" is at its core a behavioral design problem: **how can we leverage the current system, and the motivations of the various people that comprise it, to unlock greater utility for our users?** As developers especially, we all want to create useful, valuable things for others.
 But in this case, the challenge we face in order to do so is not merely technical.
-We need to, as Voss puts it "change the game, not just yell at the players."
+We need to, as Voss puts it, "change the game, not just yell at the players."
 We need to understand and work within the system of the modern web development industry, working on all fronts---framework architecture, framework marketing, personal skills, and our collective thinking patterns---to unlock these free lunches for ourselves and our users.

 ---

-## Penny for your thoughts?

 I'm curious what you thought of this article.
 In particular, I'm curious about ways in which you have seen behavioral design impacting web performance, and how